maxwellacioli/ProjetoRedes1/README.md

 Let's imagine a scenario in IoT (Internet-of-Things).
 My home has a server controlling all the lights in the house.
 In this server, I'm using a SNMP manager in the server to control the status of each lamp.
 Each lamp has been set as a SNMP agent.
 With time and use, the server learns the exact time that I come home and turn on the lights.
 In a certain moment, when I come home, the server will automagically turn on the lights for me.

-Were if I changed my habits?
+What if I changed my habits?

 We propose the software developers to include a reinforcement learning algorithm in the implementation of SNMP software suite for dealing with these cases.
 It may take a while, but it will adapt to the behaviors of the user.